pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.15.62 (2018-08-29):
+  - C based reader/scanner & emitter now allow setting of 1.2 as YAML version.
+    ** The loading/dumping is still YAML 1.1 code**, so use the common subset of YAML 1.2 and 1.1 (reported by `Ge Yang <https://bitbucket.org/yangge/>`__)

 0.15.61 (2018-08-23):
   - support for round-tripping folded style scalars (initially requested